It’s just like riding a bike...

 Stationary bikes are static.

 You ride them indoors and they’re fixed in one spot.
 They don’t move no matter how hard you pedal.
-Upright bikes are the most common and well-known but you can also buy recumbent bikes where the rider is in a low to the ground seated position; spin bikes which resemble the road bike; as well as smart-tech and clean-energy generating bikes.
+Upright bikes are the most common and well-known but you can also buy recumbent bikes where the rider is in a low to the ground seated position; indoor fitness bikes which resemble the road bike; as well as smart-tech and clean-energy generating bikes.

 You can also turn a road bike into a static bike by attaching a turbo-trainer to the rear wheel.